resoai/TileBoard/README.md

    /* sliders: list of slider object.
 See slider documentation below */
    sliders: [{}],

-   /* colorpicker: whether or not the color picker should be used.
-    * Only works with lights that have the rgb_color attribute
-    * Valid options: true, false
-    */
-   colorpicker: true,
    /** type: POPUP_IFRAME **/
    url: String || Function,
    /* optional */